-These prospective financial statements have been authorised by the Board, on 2 June 2021, for delivery to the Palmerston North City Council.
+The draft prospective financial statements have been authorised by the Board for delivery to the Palmerston North City Council on 24 February 2022.
 The Trust is responsible for the prospective financial statements presented, including the assumptions underlying prospective financial statements and all other disclosures.
 The Statement of Intent is prospective and as such contains no actual operating results.